-- Uniform pants, khaki color, flat or pleated front, purchased from Dennis Uniforms (Dennis label on pants) or Lands' End School Catalog (SP embroidered on pants).
+- Uniform pants, khaki color, flat or pleated front.
 From the start of school to October 31 and after April vacation khaki or navy chino Bermuda shorts purchased from Dennis or Lands' End are allowed. - Solid brown or black leather dress belt. - White or navy short- or long-sleeve polo from Dennis Uniforms or Lands' End School Catalog, with SP interlocking logo.
-Polo shirt must be tucked in. - White or pastel blue button-down oxford shirt in short- or long-sleeve style, purchased from Dennis Uniforms or Lands' End School Catalog, with "SP" emblem must be worn.
+Polo shirt must be tucked in. - White or pastel blue button-down oxford shirt in short- or long-sleeve style, purchased from Dennis Uniforms or Lands' End School Catalog, with "SP" emblem may be worn.
 Shirttails must be tucked in.
-Shirts must be buttoned down and buttoned at the collar.
-An appropriate dress tie of regular length tied at the neck or an appropriate bow tie. - Only white short-sleeve tee shirts under the oxford shirts, without slogans or advertisements. - White or navy short- or long-sleeve polo from Dennis Uniforms or Lands' End School Catalog, with SP interlocking logo.
+Shirts must be appropriately buttoned.
+An appropriate dress tie of regular length tied at the neck or an appropriate bow tie is allowed. - Only white tee shirts under the uniform shirts is permitted.
+Tee shirts cannot have slogans or advertisements. - White or navy short- or long-sleeve polo from Dennis Uniforms or Lands' End School Catalog, with SP interlocking logo.
 Polo shirt must be tucked in.

-Long-sleeve undershirts may not be worn under short-sleeve shirts. - Shoes will be brown or black leather dress shoes or brown or tan boat shoes.
+- Shoes will be brown or black leather dress shoes or brown or tan boat shoes.
 Solid color, classic slip-on Vans or solid color, alpargata Toms or knock-offs are allowed.
 No sneakers, boots, moccasins, crocs, sandals, or slippers.
 Please reference the slideshow on the St. Paul website under Student Life Documents. - Socks must be worn.
 Socks must match. - The Dennis or Lands' End navy fleece quarter-zip jacket is an additional option.
 The navy-blue St. Paul Catholic crew neck sweatshirt from Lands' End is also a cool weather option.
-The polo shirt must be worn underneath.

-A navy-blue blazer is optional.
+The polo shirt must be worn underneath. - A navy-blue blazer is optional.